 MailerLite — Best Value for Newsletter Builders

-MailerLite’s free plan is genuinely useful: 1,000 subscribers, 12,000 emails per month, automation workflows, landing pages, signup forms, and segmentation.
-Most platforms either cap automation or landing pages at the free tier — MailerLite includes both.
+MailerLite’s free plan now supports 500 subscribers with 12,000 emails per month, automation workflows, landing pages, signup forms, and segmentation.
+Most platforms either cap automation or landing pages on the free tier.
+MailerLite still includes both — that hasn’t changed.

-Automation.
-The workflow builder handles the standard sequences well: welcome series, lead magnet delivery, re-engagement campaigns, tag-based segmentation.
+The workflow builder handles standard sequences well: welcome series, lead magnet delivery, re-engagement campaigns, tag-based segmentation.
 Nothing exotic, but the common patterns are smooth to set up.
+The included website builder is simple but functional — useful if you don’t want to manage a separate landing page tool.
+For a lead capture page, it works.
+For a full site, you’d want something dedicated.

-Limitation: The creator ecosystem doesn’t exist.
+Limitation: No creator ecosystem.
 No sponsorship marketplace, no cross-promotion network, no built-in product commerce.
-MailerLite is a list-building and nurturing tool, not a creator monetization platform.
+MailerLite is a list-building and nurturing tool.
+That’s the product.

 ConvertKit — Best for Selling Through Email

 ConvertKit is built around the idea that your email list is a business asset you sell through.
-The platform reflects this: tagging, segmentation, and automation are designed around purchase behavior.
-The commerce layer handles digital product sales natively.
-And the Creator Network connects you with other creators for cross-promotion and sponsorship.
+The tagging system, segmentation, and automation workflows are all designed around purchase behavior.
+The commerce layer handles digital product sales natively, without Gumroad or a separate payment processor.
+The Creator Network connects you with other creators for cross-promotion and sponsorship.

-ConvertKit Commerce.
-Sell digital products, courses, and subscriptions directly through ConvertKit — no Gumroad or external payment processor needed.
-The checkout experience is clean and the integration with your email list is native.
-If you’re selling a $49 ebook or a $197 course, ConvertKit Commerce handles it with no additional tools.
+ConvertKit Commerce lets you sell digital products, courses, and subscriptions directly — the checkout experience is clean and the integration with your email list is native.
+If you’re selling a $49 ebook or a $197 course, Commerce handles it without adding tools.

-Tagging and segmentation.
-ConvertKit’s subscriber management is sophisticated — tag based on links clicked, products purchased, forms submitted, and custom events.
+Tagging and segmentation are genuinely sophisticated.
+Tag subscribers based on links clicked, products purchased, forms submitted, and custom events.
 This matters when you’re sending different offers to different segments and need the targeting to be precise.

 Head-to-Head on Key Decisions